efeelize/eng/kaiyan/work/new_job/resigning.md

 > 2) A phenomenon is just something that exists,

-# 4.resign [v.] & a letter of resignation [n.辞呈] &  two weeks' notice
+# 4.resign [v.]  & quit   & a letter of resignation [n.辞呈] &  two weeks' notice
+> 1)resign would be a verb, and so yeah, it's just a more formal way of saying that you quit your job,

+> 2) quitting your job, you can do that in many different ways, formal, informal.
+You could just maybe not show up anymore.

-> 1) so resignation, this is a noun but this is basically the noun form of resign, quit, leave.normally when we leave, we hand in a letter of resignation.it's just saying like,"Hey I'm quitting."
+> 3)so resignation, this is a noun but this is basically the noun form of resign, quit, leave.normally when we leave, we hand in a letter of resignation.it's just saying like,"Hey I'm quitting."

-> 2) your two weeks' notice tells them,"Hey I'm going to leave in two weeks."
+> 4) This two week notice basically means you're giving a resignation saying that you'll be leaving in two weeks,tells them,"Hey I'm going to leave in two weeks.some companies are different, some companies want a month or this or that, but here the two weeks thing this was a pretty normal very standard in the United States.By law it's one week but companies are free to set their own notice periods in their contracts as long as they are reasonably they can't ask for a year notice here.

 # 5.branching out (into/from) sth [phr.扩展业务，涉足新工作] & pursuing & take the leap [phr.作出改变]
 > 1) so branching out makes me think about a tree.Yeah because a tree has many branches.
 Okay so when you branch out into something, you try something new.so you could branch out into a new hobby or in this case a new job.
 Now importantly Lisa already said branch out into something, but you can also branch out from something.Yeah, for example, you could branch out from web design and branch out into software development.